 Stitched, the data tells a story per person.
 Jordan Blake registered three days early, wrote "scaling our coaching team to 12" in the custom field, attended 59 of 60 minutes, and asked in Q&A whether the tool integrates with HubSpot.
 That is enough to write Jordan one specific email that opens with their actual situation and answers their actual question.
 Send the same email to all 240 attendees and Jordan gets a "thanks for attending, here's the replay" broadcast that they delete.
 Send Jordan the personalized one within 90 minutes of the session ending and the conversion math changes.
 HubSpot's email-marketing benchmarks consistently show open and click-through rates dropping hour over hour after a session, which is why the 90-minute window matters.

 For the cadence side of the question (what to send when), our webinar follow up email guide covers the three-email sequence that converts.
 For the specific Kit and WebinarJam handoffs, see ConvertKit webinar follow up and WebinarJam follow up email.
+On the Zoom side, our Zoom webinar integration guide covers connecting your stack, and our notes on getting approved on the Zoom App Marketplace cover what building on Zoom involves.

 The Zoom Meeting vs Webinar decision is rarely as close as the comparison tables make it look.
 If the session is collaborative, under 100 people, and not part of a revenue motion, run a Meeting.
 For everything else, run a Webinar, not for the live experience (which is similar) but for the post-event data layer (which is night and day).
 The follow-up email you send 90 minutes after the session ends is what closes the loop on the format decision, and only one of these two formats hands you the data you need to write it.